KamaZz/laratrust/docs/docs/6.x/usage/objects-ownership.md

 }
 ```

-## Permissions, Roles & Ownership Checks
+## Permissions, Groups & Ownership Checks
-If you want to check if a user can do something or has a role, and also is the owner of an object you can use the `isAbleToAndOwns` and `hasRoleAndOwns` methods:
+If you want to check if a user can do something or has a group, and also is the owner of an object you can use the `isAbleToAndOwns` and `hasGroupAndOwns` methods:

 Both methods accept three parameters:

-* `permission` or `role` are the permission or role to check (This can be an array of roles or permissions).
+* `permission` or `group` are the permission or group to check (This can be an array of groups or permissions).
 * `thing` is the object used to check the ownership.
 * `options` is a set of options to change the method behavior (optional).